 Except he didn’t.
 Not for a long time.

 The panic started in late spring.
 We’d used up all of our resources and we were starting to have to use credit cards just to make bills (one of the worst feelings.
 Ever.)
 Collecting E.I. was sadly not an option (long story).
 I had been a stay at home mom for a while, and I talked to my husband multiple times about finding a job for myself.
-The problem with that was, he needed to be available for the unpredictable times there was work for him.
+The problem with that was, he needed to be available for the unpredictable times there was work for him, especially since he was finishing an apprenticeship.
 And to try and find/pay for a baby sitter just wasn’t worth it for a couple extra hundred a month.
 Plus, as I mentioned earlier, I was not at all in good health.

-Thankfully we had no vehicle payments, they weren’t worth much anyway.
-Simply selling our house to move into something less expensive was also not an option.
-You see, we already live in a lower cost home.
-This is pretty much as cheep as it gets for a family of five in our area.
-Not to mention we would have lost so much trying to sell in the current economy.
-But we didn’t want to loose the home either, and we were quickly heading in that direction.
+Thankfully we had no vehicle payments.
+Simply selling our house would have hurt us more financially in the long run.
+But we didn’t want to lose the home either, and we were quickly heading in that direction.
 In our 12 years of marriage, we had already moved over 15 times.
 3 years is the longest we’d lived anywhere.
 We were finally establishing some roots.
 I was terrified of losing it.
 Again.
 And our kids were anxious about having to go to a new school and make new friends again.
+It was stress city!

-Now, I just want to mention one more thing.
-We were still tithing.
+The one other thing I want to mention is that we were still tithing.
 Or at least trying to.
 Sometimes the checks would bounce because of some crazy unforeseen circumstance.
-This hurt.
+That hurt.
 It hurts when you feel God calling you to do something, so you obey and trust that everything will work out, only to fall even deeper into the abysmal hole because of it.
 I found myself seriously questioning my faith and struggling against depression at this point.

 So it was about this time we decided to reach out to our church and families.
 Both offered prayer.
 Both gave practical help.
 Honestly though, as much as we needed the help, we didn’t want people to give us money.
 We just wanted to be able to make our own money.
 That’s all.
-And at the time it was too much to ask.
+But it seemed to much to ask.

 Then one day in August (in the midst of frantically painting the baseboards because I was convinced we would be forced to move out soon) everything changed.
 Actually, to be completely accurate, nothing changed right away.
 Rather the seed of change was planted, when my oldest brother said to me “We want you to know we are here for you.
 Let us bear with one another the burdens of life.
 Christ came that we might have life more abundantly.”
 And he didn’t just say that casually.
 He actually called me regularly to encourage me and listen to me cry over the phone and pray for me and reassure me that things would get better.